Qawaz/KATE/DESIGN.md

 @end_define_placeholder
 ```

-Placeholders take two parameters , First the name of the placeholder
+Placeholders take three parameters , First the name of the placeholder
-and second the name of the definition of placeholder
+and second the name of the definition of placeholder , third the parameter name

 If you define a placeholder with a single parameter , The same name will be assigned to both,
-the placeholder and its definition
+the placeholder and its definition and `__param__` will be used as parameter name

 ### Invocation